Stephpp/Steph/README.md

 # Personal Portfolio Website
 Portfolio Showcase Website using React, Webpack and Babel.
 This Website could also be made with pure HTML and CSS, but I choose to build it with React to get familiar with certain tools and workflows.
 ## Preview website
+You can see the current state of the website here https://stephpp.github.io/Steph/

-After downloading the source files or cloning the repo, to open the Website on your device, open a terminal in the project's folder, install needed node packages, and run the "webpack serve" script:
+Alternatively, you can download the source files or clone the repo, and then open the Website on your device by openning a terminal in the project's folder and:

+install needed node packages:

-#### `npm install`
+`npm install`

+run the "webpack serve" script:

-#### `npm run dev`
+`npm run dev`
-##